 On the way home, to my shock, Kathleen proceed to convince me I needed to give these sessions a try (for a while.)
 That made me think that even Kathleen was crazy.
-I think I just did not want to hear anything because nothing made any sense to me.
+I probably just did not want to hear anything because nothing made any sense to me.

-Looking back the SOS sessions (not every one of them) proved to be my best rebuilding tool.
-I even came to highly respect Paul.
+Looking back the SOS sessions (not every one of them) proved to be my best building tool.
+I even came to respect Paul highly.
 We still keep up with each other, after all these years (that was June of 1999.)

 Paul and his wife May had lost a 20ish-year-old Son.
 They lived less than a mile from me.
 We would have private loss discussions over coffee and driving to and from the every Wednesday night SOS meetings.

 As an OLD man now, I have encountered some suicide situations, where the survivor, has come out the other end of the crisis tunnel.
-They have successfully rebuilt a new life.
-Not the one they use to have, but a productive one with purpose.
-One that makes a difference to the folks around them.
+They have successfully built a new life.
+Not the one they use to have, but a productive one with purpose and one that makes a difference to the folks around them.